UBC-CIC/sustain_hackathon_2024/README.md

 **About Sustainability, Generative AI, and Cloud Computing** <br>
 Sustainability is defined by responsible resource use to ensure long-term benefits for future generations while fostering respect for the planet and all its inhabitants.
 It emphasizes the integration of ecological, social, and economic well-being to create healthy, resilient communities that can thrive in harmony with their environment.

 Generative AI refers to a type of artificial intelligence designed to generate new content, data, or outputs that are not explicitly programmed in advance.
-It involves models that can create new examples or samples within a given domain, such as images, text, music, or other types of data. <br>
+It involves models that can create new examples or samples within a given domain, such as images, text, music, or other types of data.

 Cloud Computing is the practice of using a network of remote servers hosted on the internet to store, manage, and process data, rather than a local server or a personal computer.
 It allows you to focus on developing, rather than having to worry about providing all the hardware.
-One of the biggest cloud service providers out there is AWS
+One of the biggest cloud service providers out there is AWS.

 ## Event Overview 😄
 ### General Schedule